saraozn/tp/docs/UserGuide.md

 Here are some commands you can test to start with.

-* **`listcust`** : Lists all buyers in the database.
+* **`listcust`** : Lists all customers in the database.

 * **`addcust n/ Tim Cook p/91234567 e/cook@apple.com b/2500000 c/bright c/sunny`** :
   Adds a customer named "Tim Cook" with a specified phone number and email to the database.
-  This buyer has a specified budget, and desired characteristics for the property he wants to buy.
+  This customer has a specified budget, and desired characteristics for the property he wants to buy.

 * **`delcust 1`** : Deletes a customer at index 1 of the [customer list](#2-customer-list) from the database.